Requirements and Setup

 For local Kubernetes provisioning you may use one of the following:

-For installation just follow the instructions on the K3s or Minikube web sites.
+For installation just follow the instructions on the K3sarrow-up-right or Minikubearrow-up-right web sites.

 Minikube